Plainfield Symphony Society Party After "Impressions of Ravel" Season Finale Performance

 The annual free Afternoon Family Concert entitled “Around the World with the PSO” will take place on January 28, 2017 at 3pm.
 Jazz legend Artie Shaw’s Concerto for Clarinet will feature soloist Janice Coppola and a movement from Edvard Grieg’s Piano Concerto in A minor will also be performed.
 A special highlight of the program will be the world premiere of our very own conductor-emeritus, Sabin Pautza’s Oldies and Goodies, a work dedicated to Charles Prince and the Plainfield Symphony Orchestra.
 Scott Joplin’s The Entertainer will round out the program.

-The amazing musical talents of the various sections of the Plainfield Symphony will be showcased on the March 11, 2017 concert, “Orchestral Families.”
-The audience will be treated to Dvorak’s Serenade for Winds, Aaron Copland’s Fanfare for the Common Man, Arnold Schoenberg’s Verklärte Nacht, Op.
+The amazing musical talents of the various sections of the Plainfield Symphony were showcased at the March 11, 2017 concert, “Orchestral Families.”
+The audience was treated to Dvorak’s Serenade for Winds, Aaron Copland’s Fanfare for the Common Man, Arnold Schoenberg’s Verklärte Nacht, Op.
 4 and the orchestral suite on Spanish themes by Rimsky-Korsakov, Capriccio Espanol, Op.
 34.

 The thrilling 97th Season will conclude on April 29, 2017 with “Impressions of Ravel”, showcasing France’s celebrated composer.
 The composer’s orchestral suites Le Tombeau de Couperin, and Daphnis and Chloe as well as the ever-popular Bolero will be performed.
 In addition, the annual YPCNJ piano medalist winner, Helen Shen, will perform Chopin’s Piano Concerto No. 2 in F minor, Op.
 21.

 Come be a part of this exciting season as the music of the Plainfield Symphony Orchestra continues into its 97th season.